LENOX -- Danger: Falling tombstones.

 To protect the town from potential liability if a visitor were to be injured, Town Counsel Frederica McCarthy and the municipal insurance carrier recommended that signs be posted with the message: "Enter at your own risk."
 At a recent board meeting, Selectman David Roche proposed that money be allocated to put up the signs as soon as possible.
 The Select men approved his motion unanimously.

-Additional wording on the signs at public entrances to the cemetery will read, in part: "Warning, hazards may
+Additional wording on the signs at public entrances to the cemetery will read, in part: "Warning, hazards may exist.

 The sign also would ask visitors: "Please pardon the appearance of our cemetery while it’s under rehabilitation.
 Repair in progress."